May 15 - 19th 2024 (5 days/4 nights)

-To reserve a seat for this tour you must pay a $200 nonrefundable deposit per person.
-Remaining balance is due no later than August 15th., 2018.
-If the remaining balance is not received by August 15th, the reservation will be considered cancelled with loss of the deposit.
-Reservations for this tour made after August 15th. must be paid in full at the time of reservation (if seats are still available)
+To reserve a seat for this tour you must pay a $300 non-refundable deposit per person.
+Remaining balance is due no later than April 10th 2024.
+If the remaining balance is not received by April 10th, the reservation will be considered cancelled with loss of the deposit.
+Reservations for this tour made after April 10th. must be paid in full at the time of reservation (if seats are still available)

 The following is included in the price: